 عنوان مقاله [English]

-Given the impact of math textbook content on teachers' task design ability, it is suggested to improve the math textbook design capability so that the content of math textbooks can be modified to Have the necessary diversity generally in all topics and specifically in both addition and subtraction operations.
-Another suggestion is to enhance teachers' task design ability, provide appropriate instructional content on mathematics tasks, and conduct empowerment courses and workshops based in these content.
+Given the impact of mathematics textbooks’ content on teachers' task design ability, it is suggested to improve the mathematics textbooks design capability so that the content of them can be modified to have necessary diversity generally in all topics and specifically in both addition and subtraction operations.
+Another suggestion is enhancing teachers' task design ability, provide appropriate instructional content on mathematics tasks, and conduct empowerment courses and workshops based in these content.

-This study was conducted using convenient sampling method, so the results of this study cannot be generalized to the whole elementary school teachers.
+This study was conducted using convenient sampling method, so the results cannot be generalized to the statistical population.
 Accordingly, it is recommended that a similar study be conducted with appropriate sampling methods that can be generalized to the whole population.
-Another limitation of this study was that teachers were asked to design tasks for evaluation.
-This can lead to limiting them in the design of diverse tasks given teachers' perception of evaluation as final assessment.
-Accordingly, different studies are suggested to investigate the ability of teachers to design task based on different tasks in the teaching process.
+Another limitation of this study was that teachers were asked to design tasks for assessment.
+This can lead to limiting them in design of diverse tasks with regard to teachers' perception of assessment as final assessment.
+Accordingly, different studies are suggested to investigate ability of teachers to design task based on different tasks in mathematics teaching process.